skip to main content

 Enoch Burke was dismissed from his job as a teacher at Wilson's Hospital School in Westmeath in January 2023 (file pic)

-Mr Burke said he could not do this and objected at a staff meeting and publicly at a school church service.
+Mr Burke said he could not do this and objected at a staff meeting and again publicly, at a school church service.

-Enoch Burke had made a legal effort to get the hearing suspended, as he wanted an outstanding issue being dealt with by the Supreme Court to be ruled on before the disciplinary panel hearing went ahead.
+Mr Burke had made a legal effort to get today's hearing suspended, as he wanted an outstanding issue that is currently being dealt with by the Supreme Court to be ruled on first.

-Yesterday the Court of Appeal refused his application to delay it, meaning it could go ahead this morning.
+Yesterday the Court of Appeal refused his application to delay it, meaning it could go ahead today.